-Donlad Trump, the new president of US, has promised to bring an industrial revolution to the US, and may affect the global village.
+Donlad Trump has promised to bring an industrial revolution to the US, and may affect the global village.
 Yet this revolution, which is called "Industry 4.0", may not only bring prosperity.
 What may the US expect?
 And what must President Trump keep in mind?

 By Eli Pelleg, COO, and Shir Fuchs, Consultant